FWkey/torch-int-bf16/README.md

 # torch-int
 This repository contains integer operators on GPUs for PyTorch.
+Define linear_a8_w8_bXX_oXX with XX selected from 'FP32' 'BF16' 'FP16'.
+'FP16' is not recommended because of possible overflow.

 ## Dependencies
 - CUTLASS